neumino/neumino.github.io/movies.md

-### Apex
+### Clifford the Big Red Dog
-*Released on 2021-11-12, vote average 5.7*
+*Released on 2021-11-10, vote average 8*

-Ex-cop James Malone is serving a life sentence for a crime he didn’t commit.
-He is offered a chance at freedom if he can survive a deadly game of Apex, in which six hunters pay for the pleasure of hunting another human on a remote island.
-He accepts, and once he arrives, all hell breaks loose.
+As Emily struggles to fit in at home and at school, she discovers a small red puppy who is destined to become her best friend.
+When Clifford magically undergoes one heck of a growth spurt, becomes a gigantic dog and attracts the attention of a genetics company, Emily and her Uncle Casey have to fight the forces of greed as they go on the run across New York City.
+Along the way, Clifford affects the lives of everyone around him and teaches Emily and her uncle the true meaning of acceptance and unconditional love.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Pompk1znaIw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/o9ri5DYLvkU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>